 The aforementioned fears are understandable: the battery pack of an EV is by far the most expensive part of the vehicle and can cost $5,000 on average and even as much as $15,000 per battery in some cases.

 It’s important to note here that battery prices have fallen dramatically over the past decade.
-For example, the average price of a kilowatt-hour—the standard measure of a battery’s price—dropped from $1,160 per kWh in 2010 to just $137 in the past year.
+For example, the average price of a kilowatt-hour—the standard measure of a battery’s price—dropped from $1,160 per kWh in 2010 to just $128 today.

 However, as with many components of older vehicles, the battery will eventually begin to degrade.
 To measure this, when looking at the average decline across all vehicles, the loss is arguably minor, at 2.3 percent per year.
 This means that if you purchase an EV today with a 240 km (150 miles) range, you’ll have only lost about 27 km (17 miles) of accessible range after five years.